Whole House Generator Guide

 Which size generator you need depends primarily on your home's energy usage.
 There are two key figures to consider: total household load and starting watts.

 Total household load represents the combined wattage of all the appliances running in your home at one time.
-Starting watts calculates the maximum energy spike that occurs when devices are started.
+Starting watts calculates the maximum energy spike that occurs when devices are first started — often two to three times higher than the running wattage.

-You can consult your energy bill to get an average daily usage rate for your home, but it’s also good to break down the energy usage of your appliances.
-This will give you a reference point if you need to decide which appliances and systems are essential and which are non-essential in an emergency situation.
-We’ve provided the average running and starting wattage of key appliances in the table below.
+You can consult your energy bill to get an average daily usage rate for your home, but it's also good to break down the energy usage of your appliances individually.
+This gives you a reference point if you need to decide which systems are essential and which are non-essential in an emergency.
+The table below provides average running and starting wattage for key appliances.

 ApplianceRunning wattageStarting wattage